AshenCreations/GameLooping/readme.md

 - I'm using C & SDL2 & compiling with a build.bat in CL.
 Only really using some simple operator overloading from C++

 - VSCode is being used for editing the project & debugging

+# Running

+- copy the .exe into same folder as the SDL dll's